venusjivani/mantl/docs/getting_started/index.rst

           continuing.
 This can be done simply by running ``pip install -r requirements.txt`` from the root of the project.

+          It also assumes you have a working [Terraform](https://www.terraform.io/downloads.html) installation.

 The Microservices Infrastructure project uses Ansible to bring up nodes and clusters.
 This generally means that you need three things: